ChrisMoller/aplwrap/KEY_BINDINGS.md

 APL Characters
 --------------

-See Help > Keymap for a display of the APL keyboard layout.
+The APL keyboard follows Dyalog APL conventions with a few changes.
+View the keyboard layout using aplwrap's Help > Keymap menu.

 Copy-Down
 ---------